 “I never really used a barrier because I felt it would be weird,” reads one 18-year-old’s response.
 “Like laying down a sheet of plastic over her vagina just doesn’t seem very sexy.”

 Others simply didn’t know where to buy them.
 “Like where the heck do you buy dental dams?” asked one 15-year-old respondent.
-(For the record, you can order them online or pick them up at your local sex shop—but you’ll admittedly be pressed to find them at a corner pharmacy).
+(For the record, you can order them online or pick them up at your local sex shop—but you’ll admittedly be pressed to find them at a drug store).

 Instead of using condoms or dental dams, some of the girls said they prefer getting regularly tested with a long-term partner.
 “If we’re clean, I’d much rather go without any barriers.”

-Though the study focused on American teens, UBC nursing prof and lead author Elizabeth Saewyc said researchers find some of the same trends among queer Canadian teens.
+Though the study focused on American teens, UBC nursing professor and lead author Elizabeth Saewyc said researchers find some of the same trends among queer Canadian teens.

 Canada has national guidelines in place to ensure sex ed includes info for “sexual minority young people.”
 But Saewyc says the guidelines “do not provide detailed and specific guidance on what kind of information is relevant, and schools may or may not provide age-appropriate and medically accurate information that is up to date for LGBTQ youth.”